Sinan81/shut-up-and-calculate/docs/susceptibility.md

 ```math
 \hat J_{ij} = - \hat i t_{ij}\left (  \hat c_{i}^\dagger \hat c_{j}^{} - \hat c_{j}^\dagger \hat c_{i}^{}  \right )
 ```
+which is associated with a given bond $ij$ by definition.
 Unlike density or spin operators that are local in nature, Fourier transormation of non-local bond terms where a particle is destroyed and created on nearest neighbour site pairs introduces so called phase factors along side $\hat c_{\mathbf k}^\dagger \hat c_{\mathbf k'}^{}$ terms.
 As a result, the current susceptibility involves some momentum dependent factors on top of the usual charge susceptbility integrand:
 ```math